Identifiers

 The records with codes 1, 3, and 4 will merge together.
 And the record with code 2 will remain as a separate golden record.

-If you want to edit your records in the source, do not use auto-generated key for producing entity origin code.
+If you want to edit your records in the source, do not use auto-generated key for producing the primary identifier.

 Compound key (MDM code) in primary identifier

-If you do not want to use an auto-generated key to produce the entity origin code, you can use a compound key.
+If you do not want to use an auto-generated key to produce the primary identifier, you can use a compound key.
 A compound key is built by concatenating different attributes to ensure uniqueness.
 It is commonly referred to as the MMDM code.

 For example, an MDM code can combine multiple attributes for a customer.